alex17-sys/stdlib-sniper/docs/data_structures/trees/tree_leaf_nodes.md

+---
+title: Find All Leaf Nodes
+description: Zero-dependency Python snippets for finding all leaf nodes in a tree using the standard library.
+keywords: binary, data-structures, dfs, edge-case, find, iterative, leaf, recursive, tree
+---

 # Find All Leaf Nodes

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for finding all leaf nodes in a tree using the standard library.

 4 snippets available in this sub-category.